-In the process of evaluating the potential assets, the Company is required to make subjective judgments in determining the independent cash flows, useful lives, expected future income and expenses related to the specific asset groups considering of the nature of the industry.
+In the process of evaluating the potential assets, 3S is required to make subjective judgments in determining the independent cash flows, useful lives, expected future income and expenses related to the specific asset groups considering of the nature of the industry.
 Any changes in these estimates based on changed economic conditions or business strategies and could result in significant impairment charges or reversal in future years.
-Please refer to notes 6(4), (5) and (6) for further description of the impairment assessment on non-financial assets.
+Please refer to notes 10, 11 and 12 for further description of the impairment assessment on non-financial assets.